 Skillet New York Strip Roast is quite possibly the most delicious and tender roast beef you will ever taste and it’s a perfect entrée for your Easter dinner!
 And, did I mention this flavorful roast beef is incredibly easy to prepare?

-Whether you are looking for a special entree for Valentine’s Day, a Sunday supper, an evening with friends or just a weekday meal with your family, Skillet New York Strip Roast will quickly become your “go-to” roast beef recipe.
+Whether you are looking for a special entree for Easter, a Sunday supper, an evening with friends or just a weekday meal with your family, Skillet New York Strip Roast will quickly become your “go-to” roast beef recipe.

 I have to thank Kay Judkins for telling me about this wonderful roast beef and sharing the recipe with me.
 Kay couldn’t say enough nice things about this roast beef recipe, and I couldn’t wait to try it out and share it with you.
 I can promise you that it is everything Kay said it would be and more!

 New York Strip Roast which is just a really thick New York Strip Steak is also called a Top Loin Roast.
 If you don’t see it in your grocery store, ask your butcher to cut one for you.
 They are also frequently on sale around the holidays so be sure to watch for them.